Vitamin A | Retinol | Provitamin A | Benefits | Intake | Foods | Absorption

 Most people are not aware that your diet can have a direct impact on your genetic makeup.
 For example, the bioactive components of retinol can directly regulate genes (McGrane 200723).

-Therefore, the way you eat can eventually change your genes and those of your offspring over time.
+Therefore, how you eat can eventually change your genes and those of your offspring over time.

-Animal studies suggest that retinoids can prevent and suppress cancer (Sankaranarayanan et al. 199624).
+Animal studies suggest retinoids can prevent and suppress cancer (Sankaranarayanan et al. 199624).

 Similarly, other studies state that retinoids can inhibit tumor development and prevent second primary tumors’ development (Sun et al. 200225).